 “When we first started running some banner ads with her in early 2006 we were getting more than double click-through rates,” Walls said.
 “There were companies spending thousands of dollars trying to generate the best flash ads but all we had to do was put a picture of Alice up there and we were doing better than they were.
 We had other cute girls modeling, but I just don’t think [the company] would have generated the same [attention] without her.”

-Neither would have the vintage 1987 Iron Bowl T-shirt she posed in against the “War Eagle” wall by J&M Bookstore a week before the first game.
+Neither would have the vintage 1987 Iron Bowl T-shirt she posed in against the “War Eagle” wall by J&M Bookstore a week before Auburn’s season opener against Louisiana Tech.

-The man — gray hair, mustache, nice car — paralleled right in front of her on College Street, got out, and you could see it in his eyes and hear it in his voice: He was an alum (had to be), he was in Auburn, and he couldn’t help himself.
+The man — gray hair, mustache, nice car — parked right in front of her on College Street, got out.
+You could see it in his eyes and hear it in his voice: He was an Auburn man in Auburn, and he couldn’t help himself.

-“Now that,” he said staring at the vaguely familiar orange-and-blue vision in front of him, “is the calendar I want.”
+“Now that,” he said staring at the vaguely familiar Auburn vision in front of him, “is the calendar I want.”